Irma Cornier: Personal life

 Irma Cornier comes from humble beginnings.
 A Chicago native, Irma was raised in the Belmont Cragin neighborhood by a family of community-based activists.
 Irma has been involved with service through her local parish, committing more than 25 years of service, in addition to service for several other organizations.
-Cornier's cornerstone accomplishment was helping her grandfather to receive his purple heart for his services during the Korean War.
-She worked tirelessly for several years to help him receive this honor, which entailed multiple visits to the V.A., and numerous letters to politicians.
-In 2014, she earned her M.A. in Social Justice and Community Development from Loyola University in Chicago in just a single year instead of the usual two.
+Cornier's cornerstone accomplishment was helping her grandfather to receive his Purple Heart for his services during the Korean War.
+She worked tirelessly for many years to help him receive this honor, which entailed multiple visits to the V.A., and numerous letters to politicians.
+In 2014, she earned her M.A. in Social Justice and Community Development from Loyola University in Chicago in just a single year instead of the usual two years.
 Cornier credits her diligent work ethic and a high set of morals and values to her grandparents, whom she was raised by.
 Irma writes: "My grandfather taught me diligently that humanity is precious and must be protected and nourished by serving the community and acknowledging the importance of life, regardless of socio-economic background."